suhasmaddali/Predicting-Readability-of-Texts-Using-Machine-Learning/README.md

 ## Machine Learning Models

-The output variable that we are considered is a continous variable, therefore, we should be using regression techniques for predictions.
+The output variable that we are considering is a continuous variable, therefore, we should be using regression techniques for predictions.
 Below are some of the machine learning and deep learning models used to predict the difficulty of texts.

 * [__Deep Neural Networks__](https://scikit-learn.org/stable/modules/generated/sklearn.neural_network.MLPRegressor.html)
 * [__Linear Regression__](https://scikit-learn.org/stable/modules/generated/sklearn.linear_model.LinearRegression.html)